pedromussi1/pedromussi1.github.io/README.md

 ### OCRbookFinder
   * **Repository:**  https://github.com/pedromussi1/MyMovieList
-  * **Description:** The goal of this project was to create a web application similar to MyAnimeList or Letterboxd, where user can have a profile filled with movie titles and their ratings for each title.
-I used datasets from Kaggle to populate a table in my database and used this database of available movies for the user to choose from and add to their respective list.
+  * **Description:** The goal of this project was to develop a program taht used AI with OCR (Optical Character Recognition) to analyze images taken in by the program.
+It takes an image from file path in the program, looks for any text taht in this case will be a page from a book, and tries to find what book that page is from using the Google Books API.
-  * **Tools:**  PostgreSQL, Express.js, React, Node.js, Kaggle, Visual Studio Code
+  * **Tools:**  Python, Tesseract, Google Books API, PyCharm

 </div>
 <br>